thekevinscott/thekevinscott/content/articles/2020/super-resolution-with-javascript/index.md

 I ended up choosing [ESRGAN](https://paperswithcode.com/paper/esrgan-enhanced-super-resolution-generative).

 [I started by looking at papers ranked by their score](https://paperswithcode.com/sota/image-super-resolution-on-set5-4x-upscaling).
 A few implementations that scored well either had zero linked code implementations, or the code implementations were exclusively in Pytorch.
-(Not all code implementations will be shown here, so it's a good idea to do some Googling of your own.)
+(Not all code implementations will be shown on paperswithcode.com, so it's a good idea to do some Googling of your own.)

 ESRGAN ranked highly on the metrics, and boasted more than a few implementations in Tensorflow.
 The paper itself was reasonably clear and approachable.

-ESRGAN is based on a prior architecture, [SRGAN](https://arxiv.org/pdf/1609.04802.pdf), but makes a number of improvements, including an improved building block for the generator, an improved discriminator for predicting how realistic an image appears, and a more effective perceptual loss.
+ESRGAN is based on a prior architecture, [SRGAN](https://arxiv.org/pdf/1609.04802.pdf), which itself is a robust architecture, but ESRGAN makes a number of improvements, including an improved building block for the generator, an improved discriminator for predicting how realistic an image appears, and a more effective perceptual loss.

-Of the implementations I could find, I felt three satisfied my criteria, seeming of decent code quality and good documentation.
+Of the implementations I could find, I felt three satisfied my criteria, seeming of decent code quality and with good documentation.

 * [idealo/image-super-resolution](https://github.com/idealo/image-super-resolution)
 * [krasserm/super-resolution](https://github.com/krasserm/super-resolution)